-The Written Ability Test (WAT) is the first step in the admission process to MBA programmes offered across B-Schools in India.
-The test is pretty simple - to write an essay within the prescribed word limit, expressing one's opinion and knowledge on the topic given.
+The WAT test is pretty simple - to write an essay within the prescribed word limit, expressing one's opinion and knowledge on the topic given.
 However, the essay writing assessment, as simple as it may sound, is actually tough to crack considering the ratio of candidates and seats.
 One has to ensure that the writing is grammatically correct, rich in vocabulary, driven by facts and figures, and portrays oneself as an eligible manager of the future.
-Some of the most common tips to write a strong essay
+Some of the most common tips to write a strong essay are mentioned below :

 Opinion > Reason > Significance In an opinion type essay, where a view is presented in the question and your perspective is asked around that opinion, state your stand for the opinion at the very start.
-Give relevant reasons for your stand, followed by the impact at a macro level using the PESTEL framework (Political, Economical, Social, Technological, Environmental, and Legal impact)
+Give relevant reasons for your stand, followed by the impact at a macro level using the PESTEL framework (Political, Economic, Social, Technological, Environmental, and Legal impact).

 Problem > Effect > Causes > Solution In a problem type essay, where a general problem is given for you to provide a solution to the problem, state the problem at the start and then glorify that problem in the mind of the readers.
 State the effects and causes of that problem and then finally present your solution that can be feasible to eradicate the problem.
 If possible, present multiple feasible solutions and choose the optimal solution out of the available options.